Playmobil Funpark Zirndorf (Nürnberg Germany)

 One thing that I have learned with traveling with kids in Germany is that it can’t just be all museums, fancy schlosses (even if you are at some of the best castles in Germany!), and beautiful churches.
 THEY have to have things to look forward to.

 Which is why we decided that in addition to things like family specific getaways, like staying at the Center Parcs throughout Germany, that once a summer, we were going to go to a German amusement park!
-Last year, we did Europa Park (Read all my tips and tricks here). as well as Churpfalz in Loifling. and next year we are eyeing Legoland when they are a bit older.
+Last year, we did Europa Park (Read all my tips and tricks here). as well as Churpfalz in Loifling. and we just went to Legoland Germany last weekend

 Which meant that this year was the absolute perfect year to explore the Playmobil Funpark Zirndorf (near Nuremberg)!